 Cllr G Verity was proposed and elected as chairman.
 He immediately thanked his predecessor Cllr B Gregg for his leadership over the last 4 years.

 Cllr B Gregg was elected as vice chair but said this was only for 1 year as he felt it needed someone younger to be involved.

 The minutes of the previous meeting were declared a true record and signed by the Chair

 Matters arising from the minutes of the previous meeting

-The clerk presented his expenses which included the purchase of a printer.
-These were agreed and signed off by the chairman.
+Clerk’s expenses were ratified and signed off by the chairman.